Quasar Factor Analysis -- An Unsupervised and Probabilistic Quasar Continuum Prediction Algorithm with Latent Factor Analysis: Results

 Figure~\ref{fig:pk1d} shows the measured Ly$\alpha$ forest power spectrum, comparing QFA with PCA and \texttt{PICCA}.
 We randomly select 5,000 mock spectra from the perturbed mock dataset and measure the 1D Ly$\alpha$ forest power spectrum over two redshift bins.
 At $2.3<\mathrm{z}_\mathrm{abs}<2.5$, QFA recovers the Ly$\alpha$ forest power spectrum to about $\sim 4\%$, while PCA incurs an error of $\sim 6-10\%$.
 At $2.9<\mathrm{z}_\mathrm{abs}<3.1$, QFA predicts a close-to-perfect Ly$\alpha$ forest power spectrum measurement, with an error of $\lesssim 1\%$, whereas PCA maintains an error of $\sim 5\%$. \texttt{PICCA}, as the state-of-the-art continuum fitting algorithm for the 1D Ly$\alpha$ power spectrum measurements \cite[e.g.,][]{1DPOWERSPECTRUM2019}, gives slightly worse performance ($\sim 4.72\%$ relative error) compared to QFA ($\sim 4.37\%$ relative error) at $2.4<\mathrm{z}<2.6$, and achieve comparable results ($\lesssim 1\%$ relative error) at $2.9<\mathrm{z}<3.1$.
+To thoroughly examine the performance of different models on the unperturbed dataset, we present the 1D Ly$\alpha$ forest power spectrum measurements obtained using various continuum fitting methods in Appendix~\ref{appendix:p1d}.
+It should be noted that the increasing error in the 1D Ly$\alpha$ forest power spectrum towards smaller scales in Figure~\ref{fig:pk1d} is likely due to the bias in that specific redshift range, which arises from the intrinsic degeneracy between the mean optical depth function and quasar continua.
+We reported this bias in Section~\ref{subsec:testOnMock} and will further discuss the dependency of our model on the mean optical depth in Section~\ref{subsec:cal}.
+Additionally, we present an ablation study of the mean optical depth in Appendix~\ref{ablation:opt}.

 The difference in performance can be understood intuitively based on how well individual algorithms recover the quasar continua at different wavelengths.
 The error for the Ly$\alpha$ forest measurements is on par with the continuum fitting error.
 For instance, at the wavelength range of $1040\,\mathrm{\AA}$ to $1100\,\mathrm{\AA}$, in which most of the $2.4<\mathrm{z}_\mathrm{abs}<2.6$ Ly$\alpha$ forest absorbers reside, QFA recovers the continuum at the $4\%$ level, and PCA $7\%$ (see Figure~\ref{fig:compare}).
 This translates into the same error in terms of power spectrum measurements at the corresponding redshift of $2.3<\mathrm{z}_\mathrm{abs}<2.5$.
 Similarly, for redshift bin $2.9<\mathrm{z}_\mathrm{abs}<3.1$, the majority of Ly$\alpha$ forest absorbers resides in at $1100\,\mathrm{\AA}$ to $1180\,\mathrm{\AA}$, the Ly$\alpha$ forest power spectrum measurement error with QFA is $\lesssim 1\%$, consistent with the continuum fitting results from $1100\,\mathrm{\AA}$ to $1180\,\mathrm{\AA}$ (see Figure~\ref{fig:compare}).
 In contrast, PCA incurs an $\sim 5\%$ fractional error.
 As discussed in Section~\ref{subsec:testOnMock}, both the mean optical depth prior and the low SNR in the bluer regions might contribute to the QFA larger continuum prediction error at the bluer end.